duduCarneiro/guess-my-number/guess-my-number/README.md

 </p>

 # 👨‍💻 About
-🔔 This project is part of the content of <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">The Complete JavaScript Course by Jonas Schmedtman</a> available on Udemy.
+This project is part of the content of <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">The Complete JavaScript Course by Jonas Schmedtman</a> available on Udemy 🔔!
 <br> It has a retro design inspired by the old 80s games.
 The goal of this game is to simply guess a secret number which is between one and 20.

 ## 📚 Contents